pineoc/cocos-docs/editors_and_tools/creator-chapters/basics/editor-panels/scene.md

 - Press green arrow and drag mouse, then the node will be moved on the y axis;
 - Press blue cube and drag mouse, then the node will be moved freely on both the axises.

-When the scene editor is activated, press keyboard shortcut <kbd>W</kbd> and you can switch to move tranform tool at any time.
+When the scene editor is activated, press keyboard shortcut <kbd>W</kbd> and you can switch to move transform tool at any time.

 ### Rotate transform tool